cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-investigation-taxa-analysis-with-microbiomestat.md

 Embarking on a journey through the microbial landscape, we first use MicrobiomeStat's `generate_taxa_heatmap_single` function.
 This function paints a rich, color-coded picture of microbial abundance across our groups of interest.

-Of course, here's a more concise version of the content with the description of the volcano plot:

-***

 Before visualizing taxa abundance, we conduct differential abundance testing using `generate_taxa_test_single` to pinpoint taxa with significant differences between groups.

 ```r